NormAd: A Framework for Measuring the Cultural Adaptability of Large Language Models: Construction

-We collect data about various cultural norms across 75 different countries from the Cultural Atlas \citep{culturalatlas}\footnote{\href{https://culturalatlas.sbs.com.au}{https://culturalatlas.sbs.com.au}}.
-The Cultural Atlas, launched by multiple Australian organizations, aims to \textit{``inform and educate the (Australian) public in cross-cultural attitudes, practices, norms, behaviors, and communications"}.
-We select this as our source of cultural data, as all inputs have been collected through interviews with community members worldwide, and have been extensively validated by community experts and academic researchers.
-The Cultural Atlas provides rich details about various aspects of each country, and we focus specifically on the \textbf{`Etiquette'} category, which outlines socially acceptable and unacceptable behavior in scenarios such as home visits or dining.
-We break this down into four subcategories: `Basic Etiquette', `Eating', `Visiting', and `Gift-Giving'.
-Each subcategory lists 5-10 socially endorsed or discouraged norms that are specific to the inhabitants of that country.
+\paragraph{Norm Sourcing} We select social-etiquette norms across 75 different countries from the \textbf{`Etiquette'} category of Cultural Atlas \citep{culturalatlas}.\footnote{\texttt{\href{https://culturalatlas.sbs.com.au}{https://culturalatlas.sbs.com.au}}} The Cultural Atlas, launched by multiple Australian organizations, aims to \textit{``inform and educate the (Australian) public in cross-cultural attitudes, practices, norms, behaviors, and communications"}.
+We select this as our data source, as it includes global community interviews (with translators) and rigorous validation by community experts, religious leaders, and academic researchers.\footnote{We acknowledge that no singular data source will be a complete and accurate representation of the broad concept of \textit{culture}.
+We choose this source as a proxy, primarily due the multiple validation stages for the norms, which have been detailed \href{https://culturalatlas.sbs.com.au/faq}{here.}}